This article is part 2 in a series. Read Online Sales Tax: A Supreme Decision is Pending.

 That reality—and some ecommerce companies decisions to market that fact to potential customers—helped push SCOTUS to reach its decision.
 In writing for the deciding side, Justice Kennedy cited Wayfair’s (former) marketing pitch that “one of the best things about buying through Wayfair is that we don’t have to charge sales tax” as evidence of the uneven playing field created by the court’s earlier decision; Kennedy called that type of marketing “a subtle offer to assist in tax evasion.”

-Regardless of where one stands on the eCommerce sales tax issue, one fact is clear: the stakes are very high.
+Regardless of where one stands on the new eCommerce sales tax rules, one fact is clear: the stakes are very high.
 According to analysis by Factset, about $200 billion in online sales originated with independent merchants selling on Amazon globally last year; Amazon also had an additional $116 billion in direct sales.

 Post-SCOTUS: A Call For Congress To Take Action